 As it relates to vehicle attacks, after the terrorist attack in Nice in July 2016, CBS News reported the New York Police Department reached out to truck rental companies to try to better understand who might commit a terrorist attack using a vehicle.

 “I think authorities have been expecting this,” said CBS News senior national security analyst Fran Townsend, according to CBS News.
 “After the Nice attack on the promenade, New York Police Department authorities went out to 148 truck rental locations that they kept in touch with, talked to, trying to identify these types of individuals that might do a terror attack.
 But we don’t know where he got this truck from.”

 Many stadiums also restrict ride-sharing companies and taxis from dropping people off in front of stadiums, and other non-authorized vehicles from getting too close.
-Instead, stadiums require these vehicles to drop customers off at designated spots.
-Authorized vehicles, such as buses, typically drop off players, celebrities and executives, and children on field trips at specific loading zones or entrances that are under the watchful eyes of network security cameras and security personnel.
+Instead, stadiums require vehicles to drop people off at designated spots.
+Authorized vehicles, such as buses, typically drop off players, celebrities and executives, and children on field trips at specific loading zones or entrances under the watchful eyes of network security cameras and security personnel.
 These cameras can, for example, help command centers ensure children don’t stray from their group and get lost.

 Properly protecting perimeters means developing a comprehensive, holistic strategy that takes into consideration different types of threats and people, objects, structures and nearby resources that could be used, and perimeter sizes, to name a few.
 For attendees, this could (and likely) means seeing and interacting with more security personnel and ever-increasing stricter protocols.
 This will, of course, change the fan experience but hopefully the better.